 Plan for your retirement: Setting aside money for retirement is also extremely essential.
 If you are a regular salaried professional and you have not saved enough, after retirement you will land yourself in a soup with less money and no regular income coming in.
 It is ideal to start saving for retirement from the very beginning.
 If you think you have a lot of time at hand, you are wrong.
 Imagine not receiving your salary for two months with no other sources of income and no one to support either!
 That is exactly what retirement is like.

 Pension funds, public provident funds are the most popular tools and some of the best investment options for salaried persons in India however equity funds can also serve as a long term instrument and in fact perform better than the fixed interest rate investments.

 Short term expenses:

 You can also use liquid funds and ultra short term funds from the debt mutual fund category for short term expenses.
 These short term expenses can arise within the same year.
 Rather than keeping your money in a savings bank account, you can keep it in a higher interest yielding instrument.

 In conclusion, I would like to say that you should begin investing in your first salary and you should invest in every monthly salary you receive.
 Salaried persons do not have benefits like business persons and will face a gap of income after retirement age comes up.
-Once you start investing you realize the benefits of sustained and prolonged investment.
+Once you start investing you realise the benefits of sustained and prolonged investment.
 Ideally, you should be able to invest at least 15% of your salary every month.
 If this is too much for you and you are new, begin with as much as it is possible.
 It is not important to start big, it is important to start early even though it is low.